learningdebunked/SystemDesignFundamentals/README.md

            ** Another way is to Garbage collect only for short lived objects and to restart the process periodically

 **Fencing Tokens**

-   ** When using a lock or lease to protect access to some resource such as file storage we need to ensure that a node that is under a false belief of
-      being leader cannot disrupt the system
+      ** When using a lock or lease to protect access to some resource such as file storage we need to ensure that a node that is under a false belief of being leader cannot disrupt the system

 **Byzantine faults**

-   ** A node may claim to have received a particular message when in fact it didnot ** A system is Byzantine fault tolerant if it continues to operate correctly even if some of the nodes are malfunctioning and not obeying the protocol
+     ** A node may claim to have received a particular message when in fact it didnot ** A system is Byzantine fault tolerant if it continues to operate correctly even if some of the nodes are malfunctioning and not obeying the
-      or if malicious attackers are interfering with the network
+        protocol or if malicious attackers are interfering with the network

 **Consistency and Consensus**

     ** Linearizability : Strongest consistency model in common use.
-Gives an illusion to client that there is only one replica, then every client would
-      have the samew view of the data and you wouldn't worry about replication lag ** Linerizability is also known as atomic consistency , strong consistency or external consistency ** Linerizability is a recency guarantee.
-In a linerizable system as soon as one client successfully completes a write all clients reading from that
+Gives an illusion to client that there is only one replica, then every client would have the samew view of the data and you wouldn't worry about replication lag ** Linerizability is also known as atomic consistency , strong consistency or external consistency ** Linerizability is a recency guarantee.
+In a linerizable system as soon as one client successfully completes a write all clients reading from that        database must be able to see the value just written
-      database must be able to see the value just written ** Query returning a stale result is a violation of Linerizability ** Basic idea behind linearizability is simple to make a system appear as if there is only a single copy of data ** A database may provide both serializability and linearixability and thus is known as Strict Serializability or Strong one copy serializability
+    ** Query returning a stale result is a violation of Linerizability ** Basic idea behind linearizability is simple to make a system appear as if there is only a single copy of data ** A database may provide both serializability and linearixability and thus is known as Strict Serializability or Strong one copy serializability
     ** Where to use Linearizability :

+          ** A system that uses single leader replication needs to ensure that there is only one leader ( not split brain ) ** One way of electing leader is to use a lock; every node that starts up tries to acquire a lock and the one that succeeds becomes a leader
+          ** No matter how the lock is implemented it must be Linearizable.
+All nodes must agree on who owns the lock ** Zoo keeper and etcd are often used to implement distributed locks and leader election.
+They use consensus algorithms to implement
+             Linearizable operations ina fault tolerant way
+          ** Distributed locking is also used at much granular level to implement Linearizable operations